Sonu-Suman/programmer/README.md

 6). game.py is Rock, Paper and Scissors game code

 7).
 Chris.py is Christmas celebration code witten by me...
+    * 1).  new line added for print statement 'Happy Christmas 2020'

 8).
 Emoji.py is a basic emoji code file